 Some things in life continually have me scratching my head.
-Sometimes I feel like I am a spectator in the journey of life, constantly analyzing patterns and trends.
+Sometimes I feel like I am a spectator in life’s journey, constantly analyzing patterns and trends.
 Constantly trying to figure out “why.”
-I guess that is what happens when you are the offspring of a technical writer and a poet.
+While at the same time enjoying the beauty of it all.
+I guess that happens when you are the offspring of a technical writer and a poet.

-A 24-country commission monitors the fishing of Chilean Sea Bass in order ensure that its population is kept safe and not overfished.
-If you are ever concerned about the legality of your Chilean Sea Bass, simply ask the seller to verify that the fish was caught legally in compliance with the commission.
+A 24-country commission monitors the fishing of Chilean Sea Bass to ensure that its population is kept safe and not overfished.
+If you are ever concerned about the legality of your Chilean Sea Bass, ask the seller to verify that the fish was caught legally in compliance with the commission.

-Chilean Sea Bass is my culinary happy place.
-It is reserved for special occasions and even then we usually portion it to stretch it out.
-For about thirty bucks, you can pick up two pieces of Chilean Sea Bass from The Fresh Market in Rogers.
-Yes, two pieces will serve four people comfortably.
-I warn you that they may beg for more.
+Chilean Sea Bass is reserved for special occasions, and I usually portion to stretch it out.
+You can pick up two pieces of Chilean Sea Bass from The Fresh Market in Rogers for about thirty bucks.
+Whole Foods also has it available, usually with the skin on.

 Dennis and I bought four pieces of this delightfulness as we left town for vacation.
-We were meeting eleven other family members at our cabin getaway in Branson and everyone was bringing food for a family cookout.
+We met eleven other family members at our cabin getaway in Branson and everyone was bringing food for a family cookout.
 We decided that four pieces were perfect for the thirteen of us since the main course was tenderloin.

 After washing, I rub it with macadamia nut oil, which does an excellent job of handling the high heat intensity of a grill.
-Then it’s just a sprinkle of cracked pepper and sea salt and that is it.
-Nothing else is needed.
+Then it’s just a sprinkle of cracked pepper and sea salt, and that is it.